MakeSchool-Tutorials/Makestagram-Swift-Part2-V2/P23-Error-Handling/content.md

 Now we are passing the `errorHandlingCallback` instead of `nil` as a completion block, and will be informed about potential errors.

 > [action]
 > Improve the error handling in Makestagram further, by replacing all `nil` callbacks with the `errorHandlingCallback`.
-There's four of these calls in *ParseHelper.swift*.
+There's three more of these calls in *ParseHelper.swift*.

 Now Makestagram fulfills the minimum requirements for error handling.
 If we add analytics code to our error handler we will be notified about almost any error that can occur in our app!